Medical Assistant CCC & AS Program

 The program has a custom application process in addition to the main EFSC admissions process.
 This should be completed online prior to the student registering for a core class.
 Core and support courses are listed under the Entrance Criteria area of this web section.
-The student may register for a core class once they have taken the PERT test, completed an online program application and paid the application fee, and met with a Health Science or designated-Palm Bay advisor.
+The student may register for a core class once they have taken the PERT test, completed an online program application and paid the application fee, and met with a Health Science Advisor.
 You may take support classes on any campus with the recommended course sequencing.
 The core classes are offered only during the spring and fall semesters.
 Core classes fill up quickly, so planning ahead is vital in order to register for those classes.
 Core classes are offered on the Cocoa and Palm Bay campuses only.
-Please contact a Health Sciences advisor for further assistance.
+Please contact a Health Sciences Advisor for further assistance.

 Eligibility for Certifications

 Upon completion of the program, you are eligible to apply for the Phlebotomy Certification and the Basic X-ray Machine Operator Certification.
 You will also receive certificates in Injection, CPR, Aids 104, EKG and Phlebotomy.

 Students with Veteran Benefits Disclaimer: Veteran or dependents of veterans using VA educational benefits must check with the VA office for eligibility for this program.

 CCC Students Receiving Entitlements/Financial Aid Disclaimer: Students receiving entitlements should be following course sequencing and program entrance criteria.
 It's suggested that prior to starting courses you make an appointment with our Nursing & Health Science Advisors, so they may assist you with a sequence of prerequisites and program course completion.
 Students should meet with financial aid specialists prior to program start, and during the program so you are prepared and understand your requirements and fund availability.